taewookim02/hangman/README.md

 6. Utilizing guard clauses in the logic above (to try to make it more readable but not sure if it does)
 7. Module bundling issues with Browserify

-Despite the challenges, it was really fun to put some lo-fi music on and solve them.
 \
 &nbsp;